Practices for Connection, Collaboration, Rest, and Resilience

 General Info

-The fundamental goal of this work is to help you come into deeper relationship with your body.
-We can use a variety of tools and techniques to accomplish this goal-- ranging from table-based massage work, to movement and biomechanics coaching, to yogic techniques and somatic awareness building, to consulting tarot cards.The bodywork I practice is gentle, but with enough depth to meet your body's needs for pressure.
+The fundamental goal of this work is to help you come into deeper relationship with your body at a pace that's safe for you: to better know your rhythms, boundaries, and desires.
+We can use a variety of tools and techniques to accomplish this goal, ranging from mat-based massage work (gentle structural integration, craniosacral, myofascial, somatic, etc -- people who are sensitive to pseudoscience (and yes some of these therapies do contain pseudoscientific elements) please click here for more info) to movement and biomechanics coaching, to somatic exercises and centering practices, to consulting runes or tarot cards.
+Frankly, during your session, it's up to you how much we dwell in the land of strict evidence-based materialism and how much we extend into the territory of "woo."
+We can roll with whatever frameworks work for you.The bodywork I practice is gentle but also provides enough depth to meet your body's needs for pressure.
 It focuses on alleviating chronic and acute pain, reducing stress, mapping boundaries, encouraging mindful awareness of the body, and creating new patterns of movement.
-My original training is in mindfulness-based structural integration, and my work is also informed by yoga, pain gate theory, trauma-informed care, and many other scientific and wisdom traditions.
+My original training is in mindfulness-based structural integration, and my work is also informed by yoga, pain gate theory, trauma-informed care, and many other scientific and wisdom traditions.In each session we start with a centering practice and then see what calls our attention from there.

 Cost